fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QList.md

 list.insert ( 2, "gamma" ); /* list: ["alpha", "beta", "gamma", "delta"] */
 ```

 - `iterator QList::insert(iterator before, const T & value)`: This is an overloaded function.
 Inserts `value` in front of the item pointed to by the iterator `before`.
 Returns an iterator pointing at the inserted item.
 Note that the iterator passed to the function will be invalid after the call; the returned iterator should be used instead.
 - `bool QList::isEmpty() const`: Returns `true` if the list contains no items; otherwise returns `false`.
 - `T & QList::last()`: Returns a reference to the last item in the list.
 The list must not be empty.
 If the list can be empty, call `isEmpty()` before calling this function.
 - `const T & QList::last() const`: This is an overloaded function.
 - `int QList::lastIndexOf(const T & value, int from = -1) const`: Returns the index position of the last occurrence of `value` in the list, searching backward from index position `from`.
 If `from` is `-1` (the default), the search starts at the last item.
 Returns `-1` if no item matched.
-Example:

 ``` cpp
 QList<QString> list;